-Accreditation is a key strategic area for RDoC and we engage with resident members on the Training Committee on a regular basis, to gather their input on accreditation matters of importance to residents and to ensure that our accreditation documentation remains current and applicable.
+Accreditation is a key strategic area for RDoC and we engage with resident members on a regular basis, to gather their input on accreditation matters of importance to residents and to ensure that our accreditation documentation remains current and applicable.

 Administering the RDoC Pre-Accreditation Questionnaire